How to Choose the Right Prompts for AI Visibility Monitoring

 Best-for prompts

-These are category-defining prompts like “best AI CRM for startups” or “best SOC 2 tool for SaaS.”
+Category-defining prompts like 'best AI CRM for startups' or 'best SOC 2 tool for SaaS.'
 They matter because they capture shortlist intent.

 Alternative prompts